ziedzayani/angular-signals-test/README.md

 ## In this application, I used Signal to control the dynamic display of a progress bar when there are ongoing HTTP calls, and I also used it to display the results of an HTTP call.
 I mocked the backend and used the delay operator to simulate the delay of an HTTP response,

-## And I find that using Signal simplifies works a lot since there's no need to subscribe and unsubscribe, or use next to notify subscribers, etc. This is in contrast to using BehaviorSubject
+## I find that using Signal simplifies works a lot since there's no need to subscribe and unsubscribe, or use next to notify subscribers, etc. This is in contrast to using BehaviorSubject

 # DynamincLoading